1. General Guidelines

 3. Hybrid Course Approval

-3.1 Courses in which 20% - 67 % of the in-class instruction scheduled for a traditional section of the same course is replaced by instruction that takes place when the professor and students are not in the same physical location are termed “hybrid” courses.
+3.1 Courses in which one unit or more of face-to-face instruction scheduled for a traditional section of the same course is replaced by instruction that takes place online when the professor and students are not in the same physical location and no physical classroom space is utilized are termed “hybrid” courses.

-3.2 An existing course that is re-designed as a hybrid so that 50% or less of the instruction takes place when the professor and students are not in the same place shall require no additional approvals.
+3.2 An existing course that is re-designed as a hybrid so that half or less than half of the instruction takes place when the professor and students are not in the same place and no physical classroom space is utilized shall require no additional approvals.

 3.4 An existing course that is re-designed so that it falls into the hybrid range specified in 3.3 needs to be approved through the curricular process of the department or division offering the course.
 As part of this process the faculty member will submit a syllabus that includes the items described in 3.4.1 - 3.4.2.